amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   to the top boundary (a curve in 3D) of the specified regions.
 Support of 2D is turned off.
   Default falue is `"false`".

-* `"submodel`" [string] indicates different models for seepage face boundary condition.
+* `"submodel`" [string] indicates different models for the seepage face boundary condition.
-  It can take values `"pflotran`" and `"stomp`".
-The first option leads to discontinous change of boundary condition type, influx to pressure.
-The second option is described in the document of mathematical models.
+  It can take values `"PFloTran`", `"FACT`", and `"Amanzi`".
+The first option leads to a discontinous change of the boundary condition type from the infiltration to pressure.
+  The second option is described in the document on mathematical models.
+It employes a smooth transition from the infiltration to mixed boundary condition.
+The third option combines the above two.
+Is uses a smooth transisiton from the infiltration to pressure boundary condition.
+  Default value is `"Amanzi`".

 Here is an examle: